Warrantable & non-warrantable condo mortgage rules updated

-Buying a condo is a lot like buying a "detached home",¬†but with¬†one big¬†difference -- mortgages are tougher to come by.
+Buying a condo is a lot like purchasing a “regular” home, but with one big difference — mortgages are tougher to come by.

 Lenders impose a different set of rules on you when you buy a condo.
 They may sometimes increase your interest rate.

-Fortunately, with the housing market in recovery and condo values climbing, mortgage lenders are getting looser about what they'll allow -- even with respect to¬†low-downpayment home loans.
+Fortunately, with the housing market in recovery and condo values climbing, mortgage lenders allow looser guidelines — even low-downpayment home loans.

-The majority of home buyers use what's known as "conventional" mortgage financing.
+The majority of homebuyers use “conforming” mortgage financing.

-This means that their loan is backed by one of two government entities -- Fannie Mae or Freddie Mac -- and that the loan meets the two group’s minimum standards.
+This means that their loan purchased by one of two government-sponsored entities — Fannie Mae or Freddie Mac — and that the loan meets the two group’s minimum standards.

-With respect to condominiums, Fannie Mae and Freddie Mac use the term “warrantable” to describe projects and properties against which they’ll allow a mortgage.
+Fannie Mae and Freddie Mac use the term “warrantable” to describe condominium projects and properties against which they’ll allow a mortgage.

 Typically, a condo is considered warrantable if:

-Because of these rules, some of the common property types which fall into the non-warrantable category include condotels, time shares, fractional ownership properties, and other projects which require owners to join an organization, such as a golf club.
+Common non-warrantable properties include condotels, time shares, fractional ownership properties, and other projects which require owners to join an organization, such as a golf club.

-Manufactured housing projects and other developments which are not legally considered real estate are also excluded from warrantability, including house boat and motor home projects.
+Manufactured housing projects and other developments which are not legally considered real estate are also excluded from warrantability.
+These include house boat and motorhome projects.

-When you're buying a condo, one of the first questions you should ask your real estate agent or lender is related to the building’s warrantability before you go any further.
+When buying a condo, ask your real estate agent or lender about the building’s warrantability before you go any further.

 VA and FHA home loans are government-backed mortgages.
-FHA loans are insured by the Federal Housing Administration.¬†VA loans¬†are loans guaranteed by the Department of Veterans Affairs.
+FHA loans are insured by the Federal Housing Administration.
+VA loans are loans guaranteed by the Department of Veterans Affairs.

-Both loan types are known for their more flexible lending guidelines as compared to conventional mortgage financing; and loans are available in all 50 states.
+Both loan types are known for their more flexible lending guidelines than conforming mortgage financing.
+Loans are available in all 50 states.

 In fact, the FHA recently changed its condo approval rules to help more borrowers get qualified.